tlksio/vagrant/CONTRIBUTING.md

-# Contributing to tlks.io front
+# Contributing to tlks.io vagrant

 Looking to contribute something to tlks.io vagrant? **Here's how you can help.**